rbtl-fs22/research-project-template/data/tidy_data/README.md

 | description  | a written description of what that measured variable is |
 | unitText     | the units the variable was measured in                  |

-The data will be published for long-term archiving using Zenodo publishing service to generate a Digital Object Identifier (DOI).
-This in return will be added to the CITATION.CFF file contained in `~/research-project-template/`.
-Together with the a persistent digital identifier (an ORCID iD) credit is attributed to all contributors.